 Why We Love Open Kitchen in Ljubljana

 We’ve always said that markets are a great way of getting to know a place as they are often a reflection of the local community.
 Assuming this is true, we can conclude from our visit to Open Kitchen that Ljubljana is a cool, creative, friendly and relaxed city that enjoys socialising over a meal of delicious locally-made, locally-sourced food and drink.
 We loved the vibe at Open Kitchen and most importantly, we loved the food.
 If you’ve just arrived in Ljubljana and you want to get an instant feel for the city and its people, we can’t think of a better way of doing it.

 Find Out More

 Open Kitchen takes place every (sunny) Friday between 10am and 9pm (and even longer in the summer months) in Pogačarjev trg square in central Ljubljana.
-The 2018 season starts on 23 March.
 Before setting off, we recommend you check the official website to ensure it’s definitely running on the day you intend on visting.